qingstor/qingstor-sdk-java/docs/example/sign_with_server.md

                 System.out.println("Url = " + output.getUrl());
                 }
             });

     // Step 3: get the strToSignature.
-Send this string to the server.
+    // Please send this strToSignature to the appropriate api of your self-built signature server.
     String strToSignature = reqHandler.getStringToSignature();

     // Step 4: serverAuthorization.
-Get response from server.
-We just sign in local here.
+    // The server side processes the returned information, and the processing after the server side receives strToSignature
+    // can refer to the following code (note that it is not a local call!!!):
     String serverAuthorization = QSSignatureUtil.generateSignature("secretKey",
         strToSignature);